 Prevention rather than cure

-Most dentists will take harmless x-rays of your teeth and gums so any minor cavity formation or other problems can be seen under x-ray before they are visible to the naked eye.
+Most dentists will take harmless x-rays of your teeth and gums.
+These x-rays are so any minor cavity formation or other problems can be seen under x-ray before they are visible to the naked eye.
 A small cavity can be filled which will keep the problem tooth functioning as it should.
 The dental profession believes that early detection of a tooth related problem saves teeth and prevents painful teeth problems.

 - gum disease;